 - a.
 There shall be at least two (2) Meetings, but not less than the number of Meetings that are required to adequately cover the BAS Intent.
-This will depend on the size of this Project. - b.
-Meeting Details: - (1) The first BAS Intent Meeting shall be conducted by the Owner, and shall be held prior to the CSC starting the BAS Shop Drawings Submittal.
-Contact the PSU Project Manager with at least 10-days advance notice for scheduling this Meeting. - (2) The second (and additional) BAS Intent Meeting(s) shall be conducted by the CSC, when the BAS Shop Drawings Submittal is approximately 50% completed, to verify that everything is "on-track" according to the BAS Intent (defined by Designer & Owner).
+This will depend on the size of this Project. - The first BAS Intent Meeting shall be conducted by the Owner, and shall be held prior to the CSC starting the BAS Shop Drawings Submittal.
+The CSC shall contact the PSU Project Manager with at least 10-days advance notice for scheduling this Meeting.